Software

 Source: mxtoolbox.com

-Ops teams and marketers alike rely on MxToolbox for real-time alerts and actionable insights.
+Ops teams and marketers rely on MxToolbox for real-time alerts and actionable insights.
 It helps identify missing authentication, IP reputation issues, and risks that could affect sender reputation.

 While the tool is powerful from a technical perspective, some teams may find the data-heavy reports more useful when paired with deliverability experts or internal specialists.